Upcoming events.

 The fundraising events ahead will do far more than generate support for the vital mission of the Native American Aviation Association… they’ll open doors to meaningful connections with some of the most respected and influential leaders shaping today’s aviation industry.
 Stay tuned for more details!

-Q2 – June 2026: Soaring Futures Golf Tournament (Midwest)
+Q3 – September 2026: Soaring Futures Golf Tournament (Southwest)

 Q4 – November 2026: Tribal Aviation Leadership Summit (Palm Springs, CA)